Local Calibration: Metrics and Recalibration: Experiments

 For each task, we train a classifier (see Appendix \ref{appendix:details} for full details) and recalibrate its output confidences using each of the recalibration methods.

-\paragraph{Results} Table \ref{tab:fairness} reports the maximum group-wise MCE for each of the recalibration methods on each of the three tasks. \method{} outperforms the other baselines, achieving an average 49\% reduction over no recalibration and an average 23\% improvement over the next best global recalibration method.
-(Note in Figures \ref{fig:setting1_mlce}, \ref{fig:setting2_mlce}, and \ref{fig:setting3_mlce} in Appendix \ref{appendix:more_results} that \method{} is the most effective method of lowering the MLCE over a wide range of $\gamma$).
+\paragraph{Results} Table \ref{tab:fairness} reports the maximum group-wise MCE for each of the recalibration methods on each of the three tasks. \method{} outperforms the other baselines, achieving an average 50\% reduction over no recalibration and an average 24\% improvement over the next best global recalibration method.
+(Figures \ref{fig:setting1_mlce}, \ref{fig:setting2_mlce}, \ref{fig:setting3_mlce}, and \ref{fig:setting4_mlce} in Appendix \ref{appendix:more_results} show that \method{} is also the best method of lowering the MLCE over a wide range of $\gamma$).
 Notably, \method{} is robust to the feature map used (tSNE vs.\ PCA).
 It even outperforms global methods applied to each individual group, implying that correcting local calibration errors is a robust way to improve group calibration that generalizes better than naive alternatives.

-Moreover, Table \ref{tab:correlation} shows that the maximum group-wise MCE is well-correlated with the MLCE, and it is in fact {\em much} better correlated with MLCE than with global calibration metrics Taken together, our results indicate that lowering the LCE has positive implications in fairness settings that cannot be achieved by simply lowering global metrics like the ECE.
-For reference, we also include the performance of all recalibration methods on various global calibration metrics in Table~\ref{tab:global}, which shows that \method{} is able to improve worst-case group-wise calibration without meaningfully sacrificing (and in some cases improving) average-case global calibration.
+Moreover, Table \ref{tab:correlation} shows that the maximum group-wise MCE is well-correlated with the MLCE, and it is in fact {\em much} better correlated with MLCE than global calibration metrics.
+Taken together, our results indicate that lowering the LCE has positive implications in fairness settings that cannot be achieved by simply lowering global metrics like the ECE.
+For reference, we also include the performance of all methods on various global calibration metrics in Table~\ref{tab:global}, which shows that \method{} is able to improve worst-case group-wise calibration without meaningfully sacrificing (and in some cases improving) average-case global calibration.